 These resurrections were performed by the holy spirit, with the authority of God through the prayers of Peter and Paul.
-Neither of the two said to God's wife: Resurrect this one for me love!
+Neither of the two said to God's wife, the 2nd Holy Spirit: Resurrect this one for me love!
 They begged Jesus in prayer who then asked his father's wife, the holy spirit, to resurrect.

 For completeness we now consider all the other 7 (4 then 3 below) references in the bible to baptism in or into or upon the name of somebody or something, are as follows (The Greek preposition for ‘upon’ is epi and it takes the dative tw onomati):

 Let him be baptised each of you in the name of Jesus Christ (Acts 2:38 Kingdom Interlinear from the Wescott and Hort Greek manuscript, based upon the oldest know large Greek text, the Vatican B).

 baptisqhtw ekastoV umwn epi tw onomati Ihsou Cristou

 Let him be baptised each of you upon the name of Jesus Christ (Acts 2:38, Nestle Aland 26, based on the majority of known texts, not the oldest text).

 de bebaptismenoi uphrcon eiV to onoma tou kuriou Ihsou

 but having been baptised they were into the name of the Lord Jesus (Acts 8:16 KI & NA26)

 prosetaxen de autouV en tw onomati Ihsou Cristou baptisqhnai